No. 21 / Glossary

 Perplexity

 An AI-powered search engine that provides direct answers with cited sources.
 Unlike ChatGPT, Perplexity always shows its sources, making citations visible and verifiable.
-Perplexity is growing rapidly as an alternative to traditional search, particularly for research-oriented queries.
+Perplexity is growing as an alternative to traditional search, particularly for research-oriented queries.

 Schema Markup